How to print a variable in Python

 Common errors and challenges

-Even with a simple function like print(), you can run into a few common pitfalls, from type errors to unexpected line breaks and side-effects.
+Even with a simple function like print(), you can run into a few common pitfalls that are easy to solve once you know how.

 Avoiding TypeError when mixing strings and numbers in print()